 A light on her desktop monitor began to blink, and she switched it on again.
 The medical files their CMO had requested on the few survivors they’d located had been transmitted from HQ, so she searched through the list for that of her patient.
 She needed to see it to confirm what her scans had told her about him.

-Opening the file, she found that he was indeed a Human-Klingon hybrid, born on stardate 12371.8 to Dominica DeLuca, a Human female, and H’Gaar, a Klingon male.
+Opening the file, she found that he was indeed a Human-Klingon hybrid, born on stardate 12371.8 to Sheila Murphy, a Human female, and H’Gaar, a Klingon male.
 Looking at the grainy picture on file for the commander’s father, she was reminded yet again of how very un-Klingon her patient looked, for H’Gaar had all the physical characteristics normally associated with Klingons—pronounced, bony exocrainial ridges being the most prominent among them.
-Commander DeLuca had his father’s strong, square jaw and heavy brow, and she suspected they would have the same eyes, but that was as far as the resemblance went.
+Commander Murphy had his father’s strong, square jaw and heavy brow, and she suspected they would have the same eyes, but that was as far as the resemblance went.
 It was a little odd to her, as she knew that Klingon characteristics such as the forehead ridges were dominant in all cross-species children for several generations.

-Just under his personal information, however, she finally saw the notation as to precisely why DeLuca looked nothing like a Klingon: He was a carrier of the Augment Virus.
+Just under his personal information, however, she finally saw the notation as to precisely why Murphy looked nothing like a Klingon: He was a carrier of the Augment Virus.
 Of course, considering his father was obviously a carrier and still looked the way… well, the way Klingons were supposed to, the Andorian knew that just being a carrier didn’t mean that a Klingon would be affected by it.
 In the two hundred years since it had been introduced to the Klingon genome—something they generally refused to discuss with outsiders—the virus had evolved from a dominant trait to a recessive one, and in the last three generations evidence of its continued existence was almost never seen.

 Calista could not help being curious as to why his parents had elected not to have cosmetic surgery performed on him, or why he himself had not done it.
 On the one hand, she supposed she could understand why it hadn’t been done when he was a child, because multiple surgeries would be required as he grew, so it would be best to simply wait until he’d reached physical maturity.
 But why hadn’t the commander had the surgery on his own?
 She could certainly be wrong, she mused, but she knew that Klingons were very proud, and she just figured a Klingon would want to look like a Klingon.

 Reading through the rest of his medical file, she made note of any injuries he had suffered and treatments he had undergone, making sure there was nothing she would have to watch out for.
 Other than the Augment Virus, there was nothing to be concerned about, and even that wasn’t a real concern considering he wasn’t a candidate for blood, organ, or tissue donation.
-Because there were no other Klingons aboard the Apgar, Dr. Tir’Shaan had requested several pints of blood be donated from one of the Klingon ships that had fought at Chin’toka before they had left the system, so they had plenty of in case he needed a transfusion.
+Because there were no other Klingons aboard the Apgar, Dr. Tir’Shaan had requested several pints of blood be donated from one of the Klingon ships that had fought at Chin’toka before they had left the system, so they had plenty of in case he needed another transfusion.

 With another heavy sigh, she switched off the monitor once more and stood, stretching to work out the kinks in her back, then walked out of the office she shared with three other doctors (only the CMO had a private office) and headed for the ICU to check on her patient.